ajmal017/amp/documentation/technical/metadata_handling.md

 ### How to handle data already in relational form?

 - Some data is already in a relational form, e.g.,
-  - information about from which data source a time series come from
+  - Information about from which data source a time series come from
-    - we don't want to replicate information about a data source (e.g., its `url`,)
+    - We don't want to replicate information about a data source (e.g., its `url`,)
-  - the source that informed a certain data source or relationship, e.g.,
+  - The source that informed a certain data source or relationship, e.g.,
-    - certain data sources are suggested by a paper, others from a book (e.g., The secrets of economic indicators), others are our own theory
+    - Certain data sources are suggested by a paper, others from a book (e.g., The secrets of economic indicators), others are our own theory
     - We don't want to repeat information about a paper (e.g., its url) everywhere, but rather we would like to normalize this information

 - We want to store information about our internal process, e.g.,
-  - what is the priority of having a certain data source / time series available internally
+  - What is the priority of having a certain data source / time series available internally
-  - what is the status of a data source (e.g., "downloaded", "only-historical data downloaded", "real-time")
+  - What is the status of a data source (e.g., "downloaded", "only-historical data downloaded", "real-time")
-  - what is the source of a data source (e.g., "WIND", ..., scraping website)
+  - What is the source of a data source (e.g., "WIND", ..., scraping website)

 - It can be argued that information about the infra should not be mixed with research ones